NixOS/nix.dev/source/tutorials/declarative-and-reproducible-developer-environments.rst

 Getting started
 ---------------

-In top-level of your project create ``shell.nix`` with the following contents:
+At the top-level of your project create ``shell.nix`` with the following contents:

 .. code:: nix